dustinmaas/simple-aiml-workflow/README.md

 3. **Analysis and Training Environment** - Jupyter notebook environment for data analysis and model training
 4. **Experiment Runner** - Tool for running end-to-end tests of the workflow

-The services communicate through REST APIs and share a common library (`lib`) that provides:
-- Custom `TorchStandardScaler` for standardization in PyTorch
-- Common utilities and preprocessing functions

 ## Getting Started

 ### Prerequisites